 3.1 Parasitemia development

-All experimental birds were susceptible to the infection.
-The development of parasitemia in the SGS1 group was typical with a prepatent period of about 6 days post inoculation (DPI) and a peak occurring on the 18th DPI, with a mean parasitemia 50.5% (±7.1%, here and thereafter SE are given).
+All experimental birds were susceptible to the infections.
+The development of parasitemia in the SGS1 group was typical, with a prepatent period of about 6 days post inoculation (DPI) and a peak occurring on the 18th DPI, with a mean parasitemia 50.5% (±7.1%, here and thereafter SE are given).
 Minimal parasitemia during the acute stage was 0.1% and the maximum reached 90%.
 By the end of the experiment, all birds had less than 1% parasitemia except one bird with 3.5%.
 In the GRW2 group, the prepatent period exceeded 6 DPI, with the peak occurring with a slight delay on the 24th DPI with a mean parasitemia of 33.2% (±6.7).
 The acute stage was prolonged and by the end of the experiment eight birds out of ten survived acute parasitemia remained above 1%.
 The mortality rate for birds with the SGS1 was 50% (10 birds) and 45% (9 birds) for the GRW2 group.
 The control group experienced a mortality rate of 25% (5 birds).

 GAMMfitted with two different smoothers for two species (AIC = 1326) was better in comparison with GAMMincluding one common smoother for both species (AIC = 1362).
 The model parameters are given in Table 1.